 My artwork is about mental health.
 This is an important issue because I have friends and family with depression.
 To create this art piece, first I sketched it out, then I put it on the big piece of paper and chose what color I should use.
 I don’t really like my art piece because it is simple.
 Something I would do differently next time is add details!

-My Daddy Changes the World
+My Daddy Changed the World

 My artistic mindset is predominantly positive black cultural representational images, with a spiritual (Christian) component.
 My guiding motivation is to not “bury” my God given “talent”!
 I choose and love themes and subject matter that I find interesting and thought provoking.
 My artistic training (some formal) has been lots of practice, failures, successes, patience, and determination.
 I use a host of multimedia processes including traditional and digital techniques.
 My submission “My Daddy Changed The World” was a quote from George Floyd’s daughter after the death of her “daddy”.
 Thank you for this opportunity!